AngularTemplates/fully-angular-admin-template/README.md

 # Fully - Angular Admin Template

+Fully - Angular Admin Dashboard template is a collection of common features and use cases, UI screens and components that you can use as a whole like a starter template for your next project or cherry pick the specific features and components you want to add to your existing Angular project.

 Fully is a premium Material Bootstrap 4 Admin with a fresh and professional design.

-Built around modularity and following Angular best practices, you can be confident it will be easy to integrate in your Angular 8+ project.
+Built around modularity and following Angular best practices, you can be confident it will be easy to integrate in your Angular 10+ project.

 > This template is built 100% with Angular to ensure no bloated dependencies.